pi-top/pi-top-Python-SDK/docs/overview.rst

 Additional helper modules/classes
 ----------------------------------------

-The pi-top SDK provides some helpful modules/classes to get the most out of your pi-top.
+The pi-top SDK provides some :ref:`helpful modules/classes<api_helpers:API - Helpers>` to get the most out of your pi-top.

+Check out the :ref:`USB Camera (camera)<api_helpers/camera:API - USB Camera>` module to easily add computer vision to your physical computing projects.

-Check out :ref:`the Keyboard module<api_keyboard:API - pi-top Keyboard>` to use your computer keyboard as an input device, similar to a PMA button.
+Check out the :ref:`keyboard<api_helpers/keyboard:API - Keyboard Input>` module to use your computer keyboard as an input device, similar to a PMA button.